StanfordLegion/legion/README.md

 ## Command-Line Flags

-Legion and Realm accept command-line arguments for several execution parameters.
+Legion and Realm accept command-line arguments for various runtime parameters.
 Below are some of the more commonly used flags:

   * `-level <logger_name>=<int>`: